MotherTongues/mothertongues/README.md

 ## Install

 It is recommended to install mothertongues using pip.
 The package name is `mothertongues`, and as of version 1.0.x it is imported with `import mothertongues`.
-The CLI can be run using either `mothertongues` or `mtd`.
+The CLI can be run using `mothertongues --help`.

 ```
 pip install mothertongues
 ```

+### Local Install

+To install locally you will have to have Git, Python 3.8+, [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) and Node 16+ on your machine.
+You can then follow these steps:

+1. Clone repo and UI submodule `git clone https://github.com/MotherTongues/mothertongues.git --recursive`
+2. Build the UI: `cd mothertongues/mothertongues-UI && npm install`
+3. Build the Python Development version of the UI: `npx nx build mtd-mobile-ui --configuration=pydev`
+4. Install the Python package: `cd .. && poetry install`

 ## Usage

 In order to create a Mother Tongues Dictionary you will need at least two things:

-- A configuration file for you language/dictionary
+- A configuration file for your language/dictionary
 - A configuration file for each source of data

 You can find out more about how to create these files against the MTD configuration schema by visiting the [guides](https://docs.mothertongues.org/docs/mtd-guides)